youngokkim/DS3_GetCleanData_Assignment/README.md

 How to execute R script in run_analysis.R:
 ==========================================

+Step1. downloading and unzipping file in working directory.

-Step1.
-It uses dplyr package. s
+Step2.
+It uses dplyr package.
+So you shoud load the dplyr package
 > library(dplyr)

-Stpe2. load the source code
+Stpe3. load the source code
 > source("run_analysis.R")

-Step3. just call a 'do_all()' function. it returns tidy data for instruction 5.
+Step4. just call a 'do_all()' function.
+It writes a tidy data to 'run.txt' file for instruction 5th.
 > df_tidydata <- do_all()

 Step4.
 You can check the new dataset.
 > dim(df_tidydata)
 [1] 180  68